-You can throw a rock in Texas and hit a worthy landmark, but you’d need a pretty good arm to hit them all.
+You can throw a rock in Texas and hit a worthy landmark, but you'd need a pretty good arm to hit them all.
 We narrowed it down a bit.
-From the deserts of West Texas to Texas’ eastern shores, here are 13 places in Texas to visit before you die.
+From the deserts of West Texas to Texas' eastern shores, here are 13 places in Texas everyone should visit at least once.

 Palo Duro Canyon

 Palo Duro Canyon is the Texas Panhandle equivalent to the Grand Canyon.
 It's rocky limestone cliffs jut up from the Texas plains and form a ruggedly handsome backdrop for horseback riding, hiking, camping, bike riding, not to mention star gazing!

 Big Bend National Park covers over 800,000 acres of mountain and desert topography on the Texas/Mexican border.
 Scarcely populated, and ripe with wildlife, Big Bend is a true Texas treasure.
 Go here for the primitive camping experience of a lifetime.
 Or, just bring the kids along for a windy ride through the mountains.

 The 6,000-square-foot Gruene Hall was first erected in 1878 and has pretty much kept folks dancing in their boots ever since.
 Gruene Hall hosts national and regional acts every night.
 It is believed to be the oldest dance hall in Texas, and it is a must-visit destination if you love live country music and dancing.